drfleming0227/Redfish-Tools/doc-generator/README-configuration-and-supplemental-files.md

 To configure the generated documentation, the **Redfish doc generator** reads command-line arguments and configuration file keys.
 If you specify an option in more than one way, command&#8209;line arguments take precendence over the configuration file keys.

 The doc generator reads configuration keys from the [base configuration file](#base-configuration-file) and, if included, the [content supplement configuration file](#content-supplement-configuration-file).
-Additionally, the doc generator includes content from the <a href="#boilerplate-intro-file">boilerplate&nbsp;intro</a> and <a href="#boilerplate-postscript-file">boilerplate&nbsp;postscript</a> supplemental files.
+Additionally, if the base configuration file includes pointers to the <a href="#boilerplate-intro-file">boilerplate&nbsp;intro</a> and <a href="#boilerplate-postscript-file">boilerplate&nbsp;postscript</a> supplemental files, the doc generator includes content from these files in the generated output.

 ## Base configuration file